zizther/Jam/readme.md

 ## Features

-[product] is meant to be a starting point for every website or web app:
+Jam is meant to be a starting point for every website or web app:

 * A solid base built on [modern-normalize][normalize-url] to fix cross-browser compatibility issues.